-It is considered likely that Destination Westland Limited will carry out some activities for which the Board will seek compensation from the Westland District Council, Westland Holdings Limited or its subsidiaries.
+It is considered likely that Destination Westland Limited will carry out some activities for which the Board will seek compensation from the Westland District Council, Page | 10 Statement of Intent 2021-2024

+Westland Holdings Limited or its subsidiaries.
 These charges could be related to the sale, rental or leasing of property owned or managed by the Company or by Council or any other services as required.